Add9Sus4/Synthesized-Convolution-Reverb/README.md

 * Descriptive EQ

 Many reverb controls have EQ parameters such as 'high-shelf', 'low-shelf', and 'mid frequencies'.
-To make this more intuitive, I plan on having various sliders with common frequency-specific descriptors such as 'brightness', 'presence', '
+To make this more intuitive, I plan on having various sliders with common frequency-specific descriptors such as 'brightness', 'presence', 'warmth', etc, which will affect different portions of the frequency spectrum in addition to any changes the user has made directly to the spectrum.

 ###### Other (less drastic) improvements